Maintain PostgreSQL

 systemctl start postgres.service

-tail -f /var/log/postgresql/postgresql-11-main.log
+tail -f /var/log/postgresql/postgresql-15-main.log

 You should see messages about recovering from WAL files in the logs.

-If all else fails, you can fallback to rebuilding the replica.
-See Set up replication.
+If all else fails, rebuild the replica.